 I don’t direct.
 I don’t ask people to do something again so I can shoot it.
 Lord Lichfield once said, ‘Try saying ‘hold it’ to a moment in real life’.
 He had it right on that one.
 Moments happen.
 They’re real, they’re fleeting.
 Catch them though, and catch them well, and there’s nothing quite like it.

 I edit every photo myself.
 Again it’s about delivering my vision to my clients.
 They didn’t book me to have a faceless third-person edit the images.
 How can that person know what I was seeing?
 I spend the time needed to deliver the images intended.
 The moments as I saw and caught them.

-In short, I’m obsessed with wedding photography.
-I want nothing more than to make the most special of days that little bit more special, by delivering a document of the day that can never be lost.
-I shoot just 40 weddings a year so I can focus on quality and not quantity.
+In short, I want nothing more than to make the most special of days that little bit more special, by delivering a document of your day that can never be lost.